wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

         ## Wazuh master configuration
         url: https://<wazuh_master_server_IP>

-      The higlighted lines indicates the values that must be replaced.
+      The highlighted lines indicates the values that must be replaced.
 These values are:

         - ``<elasticsearch_ip>``: Elasticsearch IP.
         - ``<node_name>``: Name of the node